psnider/obsolete-people-service/README.md

 # A People Micro-Service based on Seneca

 This is a work in progress, as I try to learn and use seneca.
+I chose seneca because it separates the business logic from database and transport, making it easier to test, maintain, and configure.

-I'm writing a non-trivial People micro-service that:
+I'm building a non-trivial People micro-service that:
 - [x] uses the seneca micro-service framework on the server
 - [x] uses an angular.js service on the client
 - [x] uses best-practices testing for server, client, and end-to-end
 - [ ] has a simple web UI using angular.js
 - [ ] stores its data in mongodb

-Note that only the service exists so far, and the mongodb data store, and and the angular.js UI haven't been started
+I'm working on the angular UI next... and all comments are welcome!

 ## People Service

-The main logic is in the *seneca* plugin [src/ts/people-plugin.ts](src/ts/people-plugin.ts), which is contained in the People service.
+The main server logic is in the *seneca* plugin [src/ts/people-plugin.ts](src/ts/people-plugin.ts), which is contained in the People service.

 The People service consists of three parts:
 - A People service  .
 This takes a JSON request, looks up a Person from their ID, and returns it.
 - A seneca adaptor for an in-memory database (seneca-mem-store).
 - A Web API proxy for the People service
-This takes a JSON request, and passes a JSON request to the people service.
+This takes a JSON request from an external source, and passes a sanitized JSON request to the internal people service.

-**Here's a sequence diagram showing how this fits into a system:**
+**Here's a sequence diagram showing how this fits into the system:**
 ![Sequence Diagram](doc/sequence_diagram.jpg)

 ## Setup for Build